AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/formula_recognition.en.md

 If you aim for higher accuracy with existing models, you can leverage PaddleX's custom development capabilities to develop better formula recognition models.
 Before developing formula recognition models with PaddleX, ensure you have installed the PaddleOCR-related model training plugins for PaddleX.
 The installation process can be found in the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, you need to prepare the corresponding dataset for the task module.
-PaddleX provides a data validation function for each module, and **only data that passes the validation can be used for model training**.
+PaddleX provides a data validation function for each module, and <b>only data that passes the validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use private datasets for model training, refer to the [LaTeX-OCR Formula Recognition Project](https://github.com/lukas-blecher/LaTeX-OCR).

 #### 4.1.1 Demo Data Download
 You can download the demo dataset to a specified folder using the following command: